House Democrats take a step necessary for a swift impeachment

 On Friday afternoon, in the wake of the Donald Trump–incited terrorist attack on the US Capitol, House Democrats moved swiftly toward a possible second impeachment of the president.
 In an unprecedented step, they used a Zoom meeting of the entire caucus to assign members to the Rules Committee for the new Congress.
 By setting up the committee, Democrats are ensuring that an impeachment resolution can obtain speedy consideration by the committee—a necessary step for reaching the House floor—and be put to a quick vote without any impeachment hearings.
-A vote—in the Rules Committee and then in the full House—could happen as soon as Monday, though no schedule has yet been set.
+A vote—in the Rules Committee and then in the full House—could happen as soon as Monday, though no schedule has been set.

 Yet some House Democrats pushing for Trump’s immediate impeachment who were on the call were concerned that Speaker Nancy Pelosi is crafting a process to include extra days to allow for the possibility of other options—that is, a Trump resignation or Trump’s removal from office via invocation of the 25th Amendment.